VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 McKinsey recently released a report called
 *[Yes, you can measure software developer productivity](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/yes-you-can-measure-software-developer-productivity)*.
-As the title suggests, the authors affirmatively declare that you *can* measure individual productivity and offer a framework for doing so.
+As the title suggests, the authors affirmatively declare that you *can* measure individual productivity, and they offer a framework for doing so.
 McKinsey is wrong, but it's worse than that.
 McKinsey is motivated now more than ever to offer tech managers this fiction, and it's all just a ruse to get paid for telling CEOs what they want to hear.